DBE Final Rule Sprint — B2G Coach

 The Program

-4 Private Sessions.
-Built Around Your Certification Leverage.
+4 Sessions.
+Built Around Your Certification Survival.

 The DBE Final Rule Sprint is not a generic GovCon coaching program.
-Every session is built around one objective: protecting your DBE certification, understanding your new obligations, and positioning your firm to compete under the new rules.
+Every session is built around one objective: protecting your DBE certification, understanding your new obligations, and positioning your firm to compete and win under the new rules.

 Session 1